Alternatives to Sitting in a Desk Chair

 I can’t help but think of my childhood hopping ball when I think of an ergonomic ball chair.
 However, these balls are not all fun and games.
 They are a serious alternative to the desk chair that promotes active sitting and better posture.
 Some exercise ball chairs just look like oversized playground balls, while others have backrests and are attached to wheels.

 Finally, the Fitdesk allows you to get a serious workout all day at work.
 It is a combination stationary bicycle and workstation that allows users to surf the web, work or play video games while working out.

 Get up and move

 If you must sit in a desk chair a day, experts suggest getting up and moving once every hour.
 Do a few jumping jacks, stretch out your limbs and get your blood flowing.
 One expert recommends fidgeting while sitting, since it burns calories.
-A half-hour of walking does not offset eight hours of sitting behind a desk.
+An hour of walking is recommended to offset eight hours of sitting behind a desk.
 The good news is, every minute of exercise counts, and any physical activity you can do during the work day will help your health.

 Updated October 4, 2018.